 Register online to visit Duqm Rock Garden

-Duqm Rock Garden is one of the major geological sites in the Sultanate of Oman.
+Duqm Rock Garden is one of the major geological sites in the Sultanate.
 It is considered one of the greatest natural treasures of Duqm.
-The six-kilometer site houses unusual rock formations believed to be 46 million years old.
+The six-kilometre site houses unusual rock formations believed to be 46 million years old.

 Set around this site are sandstone and limestone sculptures shaped by wind, water, ice and other natural elements over millions of years.
 A visit to Duqm is incomplete without a tour of this singular attraction.